TIPS FOR A PERFECT ROAD TRIP IN JORDAN – ITINERARY

 It is a popular destination for those who enjoy diving, windsurfing, snorkeling, and other water sports.
 It also has a rich history, dating back to 4,000 BC when it was first inhabited.
 Some attractions to see here are the Yamanieh coral reef and the Aqaba Fort.
 There are many beach resorts here as well, but this city generally attracts lovers of water sports.

 Since I, personally, had not added Aqaba to my road trip, I actually can’t say much as I am not into diving and am also not a beach person.
-However, it is very popular with people who like to dive.
-Aqaba is probably one of the best places to chill and rest.

 WHERE TO STAY IN AQABA